otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/03-encapsulation-and-adts.md

 Implement the following:

-1. Add `progLangOne` to `progLangTwo` using the `AddRange` method.
-Assign this to a variable called `allProgLanguages`
+1. Use the `AddRange` method to add the elements of `progLangOne` to `progLangTwo` and assign the resulting combined list to a variable called `allProgLanguages`
-2. Add "Rust" using the `Add` method
+2. Use the `Add` method to add "Rust" to `allProgLanguages`
-3. Remove "Swift" using the `Remove` method
+3. Use the `Remove` method to remove "Swift" from `allProgLanguages`
-4. Display each language in `allProgLanguages`
+4. Use a loop to display each language in `allProgLanguages`

 ## Task 2: